Should I Start a Podcast (You Might NOT Be Ready)

 However, subscription models have disadvantages, too.
 Many podcasts are free, so you’ll find that people are often reluctant to pay, especially if they can find similar content elsewhere for less.
 Generally, a 100% subscription-based podcast isn’t possible until you have a well-established show with a large fanbase.

-Premium is a popular option that attempts to grant the benefits of a subscription model without the potential downsides.
+Premium is a great way to enjoy the benefits of a subscription model without the potential downsides.
 With a premium plan, your content is split into two sections: a free section plus extra content behind a paywall.

 Ideally, your free content will drive listeners towards purchasing a premium plan.
 However, as with a subscription model, getting your premium section off-the-ground can be difficult for a beginner.